Marketing mix

 In the 1990s, the model of 4 Cs was introduced as a more customer-driven replacement of the 4 Ps.

 There are two theories based on 4 Cs: Lauterborn's 4 Cs (consumer, cost, convenience, and communication), and Shimizu's 4 Cs (commodity, cost, channel, and communication).

-Given the valuation of customers towards potential product attributes (in any category, e.g. product, promotion, etc.), and the attributes of the products sold by other companies, the problem of selecting the attributes of a product to maximize the number of customers preferring it is a computationally intractable problem.

 The correct arrangement of marketing mix by enterprise marketing managers plays an important role in the success of a company's marketing: